soodifficult/Readdoc-backup-EN/QuickStart.md

 ### Construct App Release Package
 When the debugging is completed, you can construct the App release package so that the App can be quickly deployed to other IG500s.
-- Step 1: Construct an App release package.
+- Step 1: Construct an App release package.  <br/>
-  Run the `build_py_App.sh HelloWorld` command in the TERMINAL window to construct an App release package, namely, the build_py_App.sh Python App name.
+  Run the `build_py_app.sh HelloWorld` command in the TERMINAL window to construct an App release package, namely, the build_py_app.sh Python App name.
 ![](images/2020-01-02-18-31-55.png)
  &nbsp;

-- Step 2: Download the App release package.
+- Step 2: Download the App release package.  <br/>
   An App release package is automatically generated in the build directory on the remote server.
 Right-click the local build folder and click Download Folder to download the constructed App release package for future deployment.
 ![](images/2020-01-02-18-32-25.png)
  &nbsp;